 In general, the molding process has preserved significant details necessary for evaluation.
 The general shape and configuration of the skull is within normal limits.
 The general morphology of the individual visible cranial bones is within normal limits.
+Sutural patterns are of expected configuration.
 There is the (nasal) remnant of a partial metopic suture.
-Remnants of the mendosal suture are at the right and left lateral extents of the occipital bone.
-The posterior intra-occipital sutures are fused.
-The anterior intra-occipital sutures are fusing.
-There are bilateral epipteric bones (right larger than right).
-There are 4 sutural bones (Wormian ossicles) along the right limb of the lambdoid suture and 7 sutural bones along the left limb of the lambdoid suture.
+The anterior intra-occipital sutures are open; the posterior intra-occipital sutures are partially fused.
+There are multiple sutural bones (Wormian ossicles) along the right (~6), and left (~7) limbs of the lambdoid suture.
 The foramina are of expected configuration.
-The skull is atraumatic.